Code-Institute-Submissions/cosmic-crystals/README.md

 [View the live project here](https://lucynowland.github.io/cosmic-crystals/)

-Cosmic Crystals is a fictional business that primarily promotes raw crystals; its product range also consists of incense, essential oils & charging bowls to cleanse the energy of the crystals.
+Cosmic Crystals is a fictional business that primarily promotes raw crystals; its product range also consists charging bowls to cleanse the energy of the crystals.
 The site targets those with little/no knowledge regarding the use of crystals & their energy.
 As a result, the site is useful for its users as they have the ability to seek out information & guidance regarding the various properties across a range of crystals alongside the aftercare in maintaining the crystals' energy.
 <!-- Add Am I Responsive? image -->